 Much admired by Eddie Turnbull who tried to sign the player for Aberdeen, unfortunately personal difficulties saw him move to Ayr United shortly after Turnbull's return to Easter Road as manager in 1971.
 He ended his playing career almost obscenely premature after only a few months at Ayr, electing to concentrate on his business interests in Bonnyrigg.

-He was, and remains to this day a fanatical Hibernian supporter, and this was never better demonstrated than when he was fined two weeks wages by Ayr manager Ally MacLeod for missing a game one Saturday.
+He was a fanatical Hibernian supporter, and this was never better demonstrated than when he was fined two weeks wages by Ayr manager Ally MacLeod for missing a game one Saturday.
 Where was Eric that day?
 At Hampden, watching Hibernian beat Celtic in the League Cup Final.
 That, he says, was money well spent.

 Stevenson sadly passed away on 17th May 2017 aged 74 after a battle with stomach cancer.